 If apps aren’t your thing, a good spinning class at your local gym can be an option too, but it might be hard to pinpoint one that provides the intensity and duration you want from an indoor training session.
 Luckily for us, a major player in the cycling industry has created a dedicated YouTube channel where you can find a palette of indoor structured workouts and session lengths to fit your schedule during the winter months.

 This is a great option if you have a goal event coming up and need a bit of a push to train in those high intensity intervals to improve your base fitness and performance.
 Choose between a variety of times and levels and training zones; there is something for everyone.
 The beauty of it is that you can follow along in the comfort of your home, no gym or app membership required.

 Be OK with a lower power output

-It is almost impossible to produce the same power on an indoor trainer as on the road.
-One theory says that it’s because on a stationary trainer, the bike doesn’t move from side to side so there is very little upper body engagement.
-Another theory says it’s because the inertia load indoors is different than outdoors.
-Pedalling is made up of micro accelerations with each pedal stroke and the resistance unit on an indoor trainer typically decelerates faster than the road.
+It is almost impossible to produce the same power on an indoor trainer or smart bike as on the road.
+One theory says that it’s because on a stationary turbo or smart trainer, the bike doesn’t move from side to side so there is little upper body engagement.
+Another argument says it’s because the inertia load indoors is different than outdoors.
+Pedalling is made up of micro accelerations with each stroke and the resistance unit on an indoor trainer typically decelerates faster than the road.

 There’s one more thing that just has to be mentioned when talking about indoor training and that’s hot air.
-The fresh air and breeze outdoors are great at cooling you down most of the year but indoors, there’s none.
-So, unless you want to make it a very sweaty ride, install a fan to blow air at you while you ride, the comfort increase will be noticeable!
-The last article in this series will be all about these kinds of support systems that will make winter training more bearable and perhaps even enjoyable.
+The fresh air and an outdoor breeze are great at cooling you down most of the year, but indoors, there’s none.
+So, unless you want to make it a very sweaty ride, install a fan to blow air at you while you are working hard, the increase in comfort will be noticeable!
+The last article in this series will be about these kinds of support systems that make winter training more bearable and perhaps even enjoyable.